-This proposal contends that two issues were introduced by the addition of the RPR scaling window.
-Solutions are provided for both issues, so it therefore recommends that the draft text and source code changes be adopted.
+This proposal contends that four issues were introduced by the addition of the RPR scaling window.
+Solutions are provided for all issues, so it therefore recommends that the draft text and source code changes be adopted.
 References

 [1] V. Seregin, A Ramasubramonian, et al, “AHG8: Scaling window for scaling ratio derivation”, document JVET-P0590, JVET, Geneva, CH, October 2019.